TomoroCarpender/Cyber-Projects/Tomoro-Carpender-README.md

 ![Tomoro Carpender (1)](https://user-images.githubusercontent.com/86326713/123363587-14db6080-d530-11eb-853d-c550e60aed3e.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook.yml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the .yml files may be used to install only certain pieces of it, such as Filebeat.

 - [Elk Install](https://github.com/TomoroCarpender/Cyber-Projects/blob/main/ansible/elk-playbook.rtf)